 Welcome to this USA Triathlon sanctioned event.
 You are racing under the USAT Competitive Rules.
 In order to minimize misunderstandings on race day, I hope you will take the time to read the following summary of Position Violations, which you know as the drafting rules.
 The most commonly violated USAT rules are available for download here.

-I have reduced the Position Rules to the following concepts, which everyone can remember:
+We have reduced the Position Rules to the following concepts, which everyone can remember:

 Ride on the right side of your lane.
 Keep three bike lengths between yourself and the cyclist in front of you.
 Pass on the left of the cyclist in front, never on the right.